About BackOffice Services

 So far we provide two API client types:

 - .NET API client (both .NET Core and .NET Framework)

 You can install them from Nuget/npm.
 You will get all necessary data models implemented as native classes and also special HTTP client wrapper classes for making API calls.

-See the Using API in a C# application for more details on how to get started.
+See the C# API Client for more details on how to get started.